The proof that π = 4

 We begin by drawing a circle with a diameter of 1; it follows that the circumference of this circle is 1π.
 We then draw a 1×1 square around the circle.
 The perimeter of the square is a sum of the lengths of its sides: 1 + 1 + 1 + 1 = 4.

 Next, we “fold back” small sections near the corners of the square.
 We trim and reorient segments of length a such that the inverted corner just touches the circumference of the circle.
 Critically, this operation doesn’t change the perimeter of the outer shape.
-Each of the remaining long edges has a length of b = 1 - 2a; the newly-added corner sections are 8a in total.
+This should be fairly clear, but we can also double-check the result: each of the remaining long edges has a length of b = 1 - 2a; the newly-added corner sections are 8a in total.
 The sum of 4b + 8a works out back to 4.

 Help me, Mr. Internet!

-If you ask why the proof is wrong, the usual response on math forums is something along the lines of:
+If you ask on a math forum, you get both closer and farther away from truth, because the usual response is something along the lines of:

 I get it: mathematics doesn’t concern itself with intuition or reality.
 It operates in a closed universe of axioms; the main thrust of the discipline is to make these axioms as abstract as possible, and specify them as precisely as possible.
-So, if you don’t want to learn calculus, what are you doing here?
+So, if you don’t want to learn the lingo of mathematical analysis, what are you doing here?

 We have a diagonal of some unknown length.
 We make the first approximation with a path consisting of a single horizontal segment and a single vertical segment (arrows, left).
 The overall length of this path is 1 + 1 = 2.

 Next, similarly to the circle scenario, we fold back the corner where the two segments intersect.
-This gives us four identical sections, each ½ long (middle diagram); the overall length of the stairstep path remains 4 · ½ = 2.
-We keep going; the shape gets closer and closer to the diagonal, but the walking distance along the jagged path remains constant.
-As before, the apparent conclusion is that the diagonal has a length of 2 — and not the ~1.41 value you can measure with a ruler or calculate from the Pythagorean theorem.
+This seemingly gives us four identical sections, each half as long as before (middle diagram); the overall length of the stairstep path appears to be the same as before.
+We keep going; the shape gets closer and closer to the diagonal, but the walking distance along the jagged path evidently doesn’t budge.
+As before, the conclusion is that the diagonal has a length of 2, rather than the ~1.41 value you can measure with a ruler or calculate from the Pythagorean theorem.

 On the left, I marked the peak distance between the diagonal and the initial approximation; this is labeled x.
 If we look at the rotated view in the lower part of the figure, the actual distance changes linearly from 0 to x (and back).
 So, finding the average deviation is akin to calculating the average water level in a bucket that’s steadily filling up from empty to full.
 The average deviation is simply 50% of the maximum.
 I’m going to invent a symbol for the average error and write εshape = x/2.